nestybox/sysbox/README.md

 Sysbox is free and open-source, licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for details.

+## Relationship to Nestybox & Docker

+Sysbox was originally developed by Nestybox.
+As [Nestybox is now part of Docker][docker-acquisition], Docker is the main sponsor of the Sysbox project.

+However, Sysbox is a community open-source project and it's **not officially supported by Docker** (i.e., Docker subscriptions do not include Sysbox support).

+We encourage participation from the community to help evolve and improve Sysbox, with the goal of increasing the use cases and benefits it enables.
+External maintainers and contributors are welcomed.

 ## Motivation